Download The Case Study | Calm Amid the Chaos: Wisconsin’s Pension System and the 2008 Financial Crisis

 2. Conservative Investment Practices

-- The WRS board has historically used a relatively conservative assumed rate of return, compared to the national average.
+- The Wisconsin Retirement System board has historically used a relatively conservative assumed rate of return, compared to the national average.

 3. Political Independence